UCL-SightLinks/webapp-backend/README.md

 1. **File Extraction**

-   - Handles Digimap zip files and custom inputs
+   - Handles .jpg/.jgw files and .tif files
    - Filters system files and unsupported formats
    - Organizes files for processing
 2. **Image Segmentation**

    - Segments large aerial images
    - Prepares chunks for classification
+3. **Image classification**

+   - Process the segmented images using the classification model
+   - Returns True if the model's confidence is greater than a certain threshold
+4. **Image Segmentation**

+   - Re-segment the images based on the rows and columns of interest (where the classification model returns True)
-   - Optimizes for detection accuracy
+   - Prepares chunks for classification
-3. **Building Detection**
+5. **Crosswalk Detection**

    - Uses selected YOLO model variant
    - Applies confidence thresholds
    - Supports multiple model types for different performance/accuracy trade-offs
-4. **Georeferencing**
+6. **Georeferencing**

    - Converts pixel coordinates to geographical coordinates
-   - Uses .jgw world files for accurate mapping
+   - Uses .jgw world files or data stored in .tif files for accurate mapping
    - Handles coordinate system transformations
+7. **Filtering**

+   - Removes duplicate bounding boxes by using Non-Maximum Suppression
-5. **Output Generation**
+8. **Output Generation**

    - Creates timestamped directories
    - Generates selected output format
    - Optionally saves labeled images
-   - Cleans up temporary files

 ### Performance Optimization

 - GPU acceleration for faster processing
-- Memory-efficient batch processing
+- Filter by row and column for a more optimised filter
-- Progress tracking with estimated times
+- Progress tracking with a progress bar
 - Configurable model selection for speed/accuracy balance

 ## Troubleshooting

 Common issues and solutions:

-- **GPU not detected**: Ensure CUDA toolkit is installed
 - **Memory errors**: Reduce batch size or use nano model
 - **Missing files**: Check input directory structure
-- **Coordinate errors**: Verify .jgw file format

-## Contributing

-[Add Contributing Guidelines]

-## License

-[Add License Information]

-## Acknowledgments

-- YOLO for object detection framework
-- Ultralytics for YOLOv8 implementation
-- [Add other acknowledgments]